RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 ### `Forc.toml`

-`Forc.toml`is a mandatory manifest file for each package, written in TOML format.
+`Forc.toml`is a mandatory manifest file for each package.
 It includes fields such as project details, dependencies, network information, build profiles, and other configurations essential for project setup.

 ### `src/main.sw`

-This the file where all of the contract code will go.
+This is the file where all of the contract code will go.

 ### Sway